 Certain exemptions to THP preparation are allowed.
 One must apply to CalFire for an exemption permit.
-Here are a few excerpts from section 1038 of the California forest practice act: "A person conducting timber operations under any exemption shall be limited to one year from the date of receipt by the Department, and shall comply with all operational provisions of the Forest Practice Act and District Forest Practice Rules applicable to "Timber Harvest Plan", "THP", and "plan"."THP exemptions are allowed for:
+Here are a few excerpts from section 1038 of the California forest practice act: "A person conducting timber operations under any exemption shall be limited to one year from the date of receipt by the Department, and shall comply with all operational provisions of the Forest Practice Act and District Forest Practice Rules applicable to 'Timber Harvest Plan,' 'THP,' and 'plan.'"
+THP exemptions are allowed for:

-- (a) Harvesting Christmas trees. - (b) Harvesting dead, dying or diseased trees of any size, fuelwood or split products in amounts less than 10% of the average volume per acre... - (c) The cutting or removal of trees in compliance with sections 4290 and 4291 which eliminates the vertical continuity of vegetative fuels and the horizontal continuity of tree crowns for the purpose of reducing flammable materials and maintaining a fuelbreak to reduce fire spread, duration, and intensity.
+(a) Harvesting Christmas trees.

+(b) Harvesting dead, dying or diseased trees of any size, fuelwood or split products in amounts less than 10% of the average volume per acre...

+(c) The cutting or removal of trees in compliance with sections 4290 and 4291 which eliminates the vertical continuity of vegetative fuels and the horizontal continuity of tree crowns for the purpose of reducing flammable materials and maintaining a fuelbreak to reduce fire spread, duration, and intensity.

 Only trees within one-hundred-fifty feet from any point of an approved and legally permitted structure that complies with the California Building Code may be harvested.
+On June 22, 2015, an emergency rulemaking action became effective to expand the distance to three hundred feet due to drought.